Independence Day (Indonesia): National level

 The core event of the ceremony takes place as the National Flag Hoisting Troop (composed of high school students who pass the selection processes, representing every province) marches into the main palace forecourt to raise the national flag by goose-stepping.
 As they enter the complex, the national flag is presented to the color company of students and personnel of the Presidential Security Force.
 Afterwards they march to the flagpole to raise the national flag accompanied by the playing of the national anthem Indonesia Raya.
 After the flag is raised, a fly-past is conducted by the Indonesian Air Force fighter aircraft right above the Merdeka Palace followed by joint services national flag flypast with helicopters of the Armed Forces and Police (introduced in the 2021 parade inspired by the Singapore National Day Parade), continued with orchestral and musical performance by Indonesian national orchestra the Gita Bahana Nusantara (under direction of Directorate of Films, Music, and Media Affairs) presenting Indonesian patriotic and traditional songs.
-The ceremony concluded by general salute to the president and the honour guards exit the palace forecourt at noon.
+The ceremony is concluded by a final general salute to the president and the honour guards exit the palace forecourt at noon.
+For much of the 2000s that format was observed until the 2022 ceremony, wherein the ceremony format was reformatted in 2023 with the ceremonial segment ending just early in order that the Gita Bahana Nusantara concert, one of the most awaited parts of the morning, would immediately follow.

 At 5 PM Western Indonesian Time, the National Flag Lowering Ceremony takes place at Merdeka Palace hosted by the president and vice-president of Indonesia.
-The ceremony is usually preceded by marching band, musical and traditional dance performances usually broadcasts live since 4 PM.
+The ceremony is usually preceded by marching band, musical and traditional dance performances usually broadcast live since 4 PM.
 The lowering of the flag is conducted by the second group of the National Flag Hoisting Troop and the national flag is given back to the president by the flag carrier.